gustavo-beck/wavebender-gan/docs/index.md

 ### Formants

-These examples illustrate the effects of locally scaling the first formant, F1, for the last word of the utterance (&ldquo;forms&rdquo;).
+These examples illustrate the effects of locally scaling the first formant, F1, for the last word of the utterance (i.e., &ldquo;forms&rdquo;).
 Since F1 and F2 are strongly correlated, we use the method described in Sec.
 4.2 of the paper to predict new F2 values when manipulating F1.

 <table class="tg">
   <thead>